jmgonzalezro/nvim/README.md

 You can install all the packages and modules inside this NeoVim distribution by just saving the /lua/user/plugins.lua file while openning it from neovim.

 Lead key is space.
 Whenever you press space a menu will popup showing different hotkeys and it's function.
 If the function has a '+', this means that a submenu will show for that function.
 Examples:
-- <SPACE-a>: You'll see Alpha starting menu.
+- SPACE-a: You'll see Alpha starting menu.
-- <SPACE-g>: You'll enter in the Git menu.
+- SPACE-g: You'll enter in the Git menu.
 Pressing d (or the whole sequence, <SPACE-g-d>) will show the git-diff for that buffer.

 ## Used pluggins.
 The main function of this IDE is to use space as function trigger.
 But it works as an independent IDE with lot of functionalities: